price2high/Creating-a-Cyborg/Stripping the Skin.md

 ### 📓 Log Start:
 The mission was simple: remove the corporate chains of a repurposed HP work laptop and install Arch Linux—a clean slate, fully under my control.
 But it was more than just swapping OSs.
 This was a ritual.
 A rebirth.

-The irony?
-I was doing this from macOS.
-But that too had to go.

 ---